SAP/ui5-uiveri5/README.md

 --------------------

 **UIVeri5 is deprecated and won’t be developed any further.
 Tests using UIVeri5 will continue to work in the foreseeable future.
-If you need some extended functionality like parallel execution, you may consider [WDIO + WDI5](https://blogs.sap.com/2021/11/29/use-wdio-and-wdi5-for-testing-ui5-apps/)**
+If you are looking for an alternative, you may consider:  [WDIO + WDI5](https://blogs.sap.com/2021/11/29/use-wdio-and-wdi5-for-testing-ui5-apps/)**

 --------------------